VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 ## Conclusion

-Although the libraries Textblob and VADER use solid algorithms for sentiment analysis, they may not always be accurate.
+Although the libraries Textblob and VADER use algorithms for sentiment analysis, they may not always be accurate.
 This is why it helps to have a human eye to examine the raw tweet itself by looking at the text and going into the permalink.
 Perhaps there was a context behind the tweet being a reply to another.

-But the app serves as a big proxy to indicate whether a given piece of text on social media is negative, positive or neutral.
+But the app serves as a proxy to indicate whether a given piece of text on social media is negative, positive or neutral.
 It also serves as a good feasibility study into the minds of users and consumers and help organizations to respond accordingly.
 Beyond Twitter, sentiment analysis can be useful in a wide array of domains.